philzook58/philzook58.github.io/_posts/2020-03-29-uniform-continuity-is-kind-of-like-a-lens.markdown

 There is something pleasing here compared to interval arithmetic in that the output epsilon drives the input delta.
-The second function is kind of a Skolemized $latex \delta(\epsilon)$ from the definition of continuity.
+The second function is kind of a Skolemized $ \delta(\epsilon)$ from the definition of continuity.